Symphony No. 4 (Dvořák)

 The Symphony No. 4 in D minor, Op.
-13, B. 41, is a classical composition by Antonín Dvořák.
+13, B. 41, is a classical composition by Antonín Dvořák composed in 1874.

 History

 Dvořák composed his fourth symphony between January and March 1874.
 It shows an influence of Wagner in its themes' development, and even in its thematic material, i.e. principal theme of the second movement is a near-quotation from Tannhäuser, and the Trio section of the third movement includes a vivid reminder of a passage from the overture of Die Meistersinger von Nürnberg.
 The influence of Brahms could also be heard.
 Both influences will pervade many of his subsequent works.
 Despite these and other influences, Dvořák here shows true mastery in the formal aspects of his composition and also displays some of his original and even unique musical characteristics, which he will develop further in his future works.
 A portion of the scherzo was reused in the march In Troublous Times from his set of piano duets From the Bohemian Forest.

 The first performance took place on 25 May 1874 at the concert of the Academy Readers' Society in Prague, and was conducted by Bedřich Smetana.
 The composer revised the symphony at the end of 1887 and beginning of 1888.
 The first (posthumous) edition of the symphony was published in 1912, and it is probable that this edition differs considerably from the 1874 original.